CSSPlusPlus/Source/README.md

 # CSS++
-A JS module that crates classes to deal with components better
+A CSS stylesheet that makes css a bit easier